 Rather than the time-consuming processes of sharing and having to reimport patient information into a new system if or when a new providing entity becomes part of a patient’s healthcare journey, EHRs strive for greater integration, making such transitions more seamless for providers and patients.

-Compared with an EMR, an EHR strives to be a wider-reaching software that includes features such as patient portals, archiving, patient outcomes and engagement tools, population health, and so on.
+Compared with an EMR, EHR systems strive to be a wider-reaching software that includes features such as patient portals, archiving, patient outcomes and engagement tools, population health, and so on.

 Why is This Distinction Important for Rehab Therapists?